cannawen/metric_units_reddit_bot/CONTRIBUTING.md

 - Be open and inclusive of everyone
 - Help enforce these guidelines!
 Please direct people towards this page if you see anything questionable
 - Keep issues and PRs on-topic.
-Please create a new issue for new topics
+Create a new issue for new topics

 ## Making an issue

-- If you find a bug, have a question, or have a feature request, please [open an issue](https://github.com/cannawen/metric_units_reddit_bot/issues/new)!
+- If you find a bug, have a question, or have a feature request, please [open an issue](https://github.com/cannawen/metric_units_reddit_bot/issues/new)
-- Bug reports should contain a link to the reddit comment, or reproduction steps
+- Bug reports should contain a link to the reddit comment or reproduction steps
-- Issues will be tagged ["maintainer approved"](https://github.com/cannawen/metric_units_reddit_bot/issues?q=is%3Aissue+is%3Aopen+label%3A%22maintainer+approved%22) if they are ready to be worked on
+- Issues will be triaged (see "The lifecycle of issue tags" section below)

 ## Coding